-The Climate Change Education Partnership Alliance (CCEP) invites you to participate in its 2017 webinar series.
-This series of four webinars (see below) will compliment the newly released Climate Change Education: Effective Practices for Working with Educators, Scientists, Decision Makers, and the Public guide.
+The Climate Change Education Partnership Alliance (CCEP) conducted a series of four webinars (see below) that complimented the newly released Climate Change Education: Effective Practices for Working with Educators, Scientists, Decision Makers, and the Public guide.

 Produced by the CCEP Alliance, this guide provides recommendations for effective education and communication practices when working with different types of audiences.
 While effective education has been traditionally defined as the acquisition of knowledge, Alliance programs maintain a broader definition of “effective” to include the acquisition and use of climate change knowledge to inform decision-making.

 Recordings of all webinars have been posted below.
 If you have any questions, please email email@example.com.

 Monday, May 1, 3-4pm EDT

 Presenters: John Anderson (NNOCCI, New England Aquarium), Raluca Ellis (CUSP, The Franklin Institute), Deborah Wasserman (MADE CLEAR, COSI)